currymike123/CS1/week10/week10_review.md

 ---

-One of the best ways to get comfortable with these tools is to walk through the logic of a problem.
-Or even better a game.
+One of the best ways to get comfortable with these tools is to walk through the logic of a problem or even better a game.

 You can break down the rules (or logic) of a game into a series of steps.
-Each step can be a method or a loop which can create and manipulate data.
+Then you can convert those steps into code.

 ---